etishor/etishor.github.io/_posts/2007-03-17-kdevelop-kdevtrollproject-problem.md

   - symbol
   - undefined reference
 ---
 After updating kde to 3.5.6 and kdevelop to 3.4.0_1 ( around 15.03.2007 ) kdevelop failed to open qmake based projects.
-The error was "Error creating project management plugin KDevTrollProject".<!--more-->
+The error was "Error creating project management plugin KDevTrollProject".

 ## Update